MaksimLevchenko/nit_helper/README.md

 - 🧠 Smart project structure navigation
 - 🔧 Commands unified in a single CLI: `nit-helper`
 - 🗑️ Unused files detection and cleanup
+- 📚 Get-All command for monorepo dependency management with tree-structured output

 ---